Skip to main content

 • Nominated before 1 July 2021

 The Department of Home Affairs and state nomination requirements are different for each stream.
-Applicants must first apply to Skilled & Business Migration for state nomination before lodging a subclass 188 visa application with the Department of Home Affairs.

 • It is strongly recommended that applicants obtain professional legal and financial advice before undertaking any business or investment activity.